 FAQ’s

 No, you want to add some liquid, but there’s no need to have the roast submerged in a slow cooker.
-Follow the amount of liquid listed in the recipe and pour it over the top of the roast.
-This will give you plenty of liquid to tenderize the roast as it cooks, with enough leftover to make gravy.
+Follow the amount of liquid in the recipe and pour it over the top of the roast.
+This will give you plenty of liquid to tenderize the roast as it cooks, with enough leftovers to make gravy.

 Low and slow is the best for a chuck roast because it will give you the most tender roast.
 I have cooked chuck roasts on high and they’re still good, but low is always best.